POLICY

 See specific documentation requirements for telemonitoring providers in manual.

 SOURCE: TX Admin Code.
 Title 1, Sec.
 354.1434(c).
-(Accessed Aug.
+(Accessed Dec.
 2024).

 OTHER RESTRICTIONS

-The provision and maintenance of home telemonitoring equipment is the responsibility of the home health agency or the hospital.
-The one-time initial setup and installation (procedure code S9110 with modifier U1) of the equipment in the client’s home is a benefit when services are provided by a home health agency or an outpatient hospital.
-Monthly home monitoring services (procedure code S9110 with the appropriate modifier) are a benefit when services are provided by a home health agency or an outpatient hospital.
-Hospital providers must submit revenue code 780 with procedure code S9110 and one of the appropriate modifiers listed in the table within this section.
+Facility Services: The provision and maintenance of home telemonitoring equipment is the responsibility of the home health agency, hospital, FQHC, or RHC.
+Procedure code S9110 with modifier U1 is reimbursed one time to a home health agency or hospital for the initial setup and installation in the client’s home.
+A claim for a subsequent set up and installation will not be reimbursed unless there is a documented new episode of care.
+There will not be reimbursement for the addition of monitoring parameters during the current episode of care.
+Monthly home telemonitoring services (procedure code S9110 with the appropriate modifier) are a benefit when services are provided by a home health agency or hospital.
+Home health agency and hospital providers must submit revenue code 780 with procedure code S9110 and one of the appropriate modifiers listed in the table within this section.

-SOURCE: TX Medicaid Telecommunication Services Handbook, pg.
-3 & 14-15 (Aug.
+SOURCE: TX Medicaid Telecommunication Services Handbook, (Dec.
 2024).
-(Accessed Aug.
+(Accessed Dec.
 2024).

 CSHCN Program